SmileHnu/Tyee/README.md

 </div>

 *Performance comparison of Tyee on (a) uni-modal and (b) multi-modal datasets.
-The blue lines in the figure represent the performance of official or other baseline models, and the red lines represent the corresponding results of Tyee, demonstrating Tyee's competitiveness on multiple datasets.*
+The blue lines in the figure represent the performance of official, and the red lines represent the corresponding results of Tyee, demonstrating Tyee's competitiveness on multiple datasets.*

 The following table summarizes the 13 datasets covered in this benchmark test, the corresponding signal types, analysis tasks, and the models used.
 Each entry provides a link to the detailed experimental configuration (README) and the official repository of the relevant model, making it convenient for users to reproduce and conduct in-depth research.